WeblateOrg/weblate/docs/contributing.rst

 Earning money by coding
 -----------------------

-We're using Bountysource to fund our development, you can participate on this as well by implementing issues with bounties:
+We're using Bountysource to fund our development, you can participate in this as well by solving issues with bounties on them:

 https://github.com/WeblateOrg/weblate/labels/bounty